sighupio/fury-kubernetes-ingress/README.md

 As the first step, you should choose what type of ingress controller you want to use in your cluster.
 Kubernetes Fury Ingress provides two types, Single and Dual Ingress Controller.

-The Single Controller Package deploys a single class NGINX Ingress Controller that serves all the traffic, both internal (private) and external (public) to the cluster.
+The Single Controller Package deploys a single class NGINX Ingress Controller that serves all the internal (private) and external (public) traffic.

 The Dual Controller Package creates two NGINX Ingress Controller classes, the `internal-ingress` and the `external-ingress` classes:

-- The `internal-ingress` class is in charge of serving traffic that is inside the cluster's network, like users accessing via VPN to internal services, for example, application's admin panels or other resources that you don't want to expose to the Internet.
+- The `internal-ingress` class is in charge of serving traffic inside the cluster's network, like users accessing via VPN to internal services, for example, application's admin panels or other resources that you don't want to expose to the Internet.

-- The `external-ingress` class serves all the traffic for the applications that are exposed to the outside of the cluster, for example, the frontend application to end-users.
+- The `external-ingress` class serves traffic for the applications exposed to the outside of the cluster (e.g., the frontend application to end-users).

 ### Default Configuration

-For all single, dual, and GKE packages, the Kubernetes Fury Ingress module is deployed with the following default configuration:
+For all single, dual, and GKE packages, the Kubernetes Fury Ingress module has the following default configuration:

 - Maximum allowed size of the client request body: `10m`
 - HTTP status code used in redirects: `301`